cardstack/card-pay-protocol/README.md

 ### RemovePrepaidCardInventoryHandler
 The `RemovePrepaidCardInventoryHandler` is a contract that handles the `removePrepaidCardInventory` action.
 This contract will receive a "removePrepaidCardInventory" action accompanied by ABI encoded fields that include a list of prepaid card safe addresses to be removed from an issuer's inventory in the PrepaidCardMarket contract.
 This contract will iterate over the list of prepaid card safe addresses and leverage an EIP-1271 contract signature to transfer the prepaid card safes back to the issuer that originally added these prepaid card safes to the inventory, thereby removing these prepaid card safes from the PrepaidCardMarket contract inventory.

+### AddPrepaidCardSKUHandler

+The `AddPrepaidCardSKUHandler` is a contract that handles the `addPrepaidCardSKU` action.
+This contract will receive a "addPrepaidCardSKU" action accompanied by ABI encoded fields that include the face value, customization DID, and the addresses of the issuing token, market and issuer's safe.
+It will then proceed to supply these params in the `addSKU` call to the `PrepaidCardMarketV2` contract.
+Before the issuer can add SKUs, they first need to have some balance in the `PrepaidCardMarketV2` contract.

 ### SetPrepaidCardAskHandler
 The `SetPrepaidCardAskHandler` is a contract that handles the `setPrepaidCardAsk` action.
 This contract will receive a "setPrepaidCardAsk" action accompanied by ABI encoded fields that include the SKU for prepaid card inventory and the ask price for a single item in the inventory in units of the issuing token for the prepaid card.
 Until an ask price is set for a SKU, the prepaid cards that are a part of the SKU cannot be provisioned.
 This is to prevent the scenario where prepaid cards could be purchased before a price is set when the TBD direct purchase functionality is added to the PrepaidCardMarket contract.
 Eventually when the TBD direct purchase functionality is added, the ask price will be used to charge EOAs that wish to purchase prepaid card inventory from the PrepaidCardMarket contract.